Written by Marijn Overvest | Reviewed by Sjoed Goedhart | Fact Checked by Ruud Emonds | Our editorial policy

 Once the procurement manager has enough data, a purchase request is then sent to higher management for budget approval.
 This is where company management will then decide how much budget is given to the procurement manager, based on data that was given by the initial market research.

-The RFI can be considered a part of the process where you ask for more information from the branch managers, sourcing specialists, and others involved.
+The request for information (RFI) can be considered a part of the process where you ask for more information from the branch managers, sourcing specialists, and others involved.

 During my time as a sourcing manager at the largest food retailer in the country, I frequently worked with RFIs.
 There are many advantages to using an RFI.